SVC Manage

 Parameter: --statistics

-The --statistic parameter will return time sliced statistics for all available applications.
+The --statistics parameter will return aggregated time sliced statistics for all available applications.

-By default, --statistic will return a summary of all applications.
+By default, --statistics will return a summary of all applications.
 If an argument is provided to it, then output is limited to the single named application that matches the provided application name.
+Applications may also be identified by prefix by specifying the prefix followed by *.

 Example Usage